amritmaurya1504/VEGFRU-An-Online-Vegetables-Fruits-Marketplace/README.md

 - Docker for contanarization
 - Mapbox API for location-based searches and map integration/ Direction API / Distance API
 - Razorpay for secure payments
+- Redis has been implemented for caching purposes, enhancing performance and minimizing database queries.